-Anyone acquiring a firearm in Canada must have a PAL.
+Anyone acquiring a firearm in Canada must have a Possession and Acquisition Licence (PAL).
 PALs can be confirmed by contacting the CFP.

 Restricted firearms must be registered prior to sale or transfer with the CFP.

-A PAL or a confirmed Non-Resident Firearm Declaration or a Temporary Borrowing Licence (for Non‑Residents) is necessary to buy ammunition in Canada.
+A PAL or a confirmed Non-Resident Firearm Declaration or a Temporary Firearms Borrowing Licence (for Non-residents) is necessary to buy ammunition in Canada.
 Limited amounts may be brought into Canada with you.
 Please note that ammunition should not be loaded in a firearm when arriving at an entry point.

 Natural Resources Canada (NRCan) is responsible for regulating the import of ammunition under the Explosives Act.
 Contact NRCan for information on how much ammunition can be imported for personal use.
 For information on how much ammunition can be imported duty-free, please contact the CBSA.

 In order to bring a firearm to Canada, the Storage, Display, Transportation and Handling of Firearms by Individuals Regulations must be complied with.
 For non-restricted firearms:

 Some large-capacity magazines are prohibited even if the firearms for which the magazines are designed are allowed.
 As a general rule, the maximum capacity is: